Difference between Inbound Marketing and Outbound Marketing

 Use Social Proof in Inbound Marketing to Get Results

 Resources on Inbound Marketing

 Inbound marketing means marketing in which the potential customer contacts the company themselves.
 In other words, someone has a problem that they’re trying to fix, they look for information and find you.

 They feel that you might be able to solve their problem, so they reach out to you.

 Inbound methodology can be seen as a kind of magnet that attracts customers.
 Outbound marketing can be seen as a kind of megaphone which is used to communicate to potential customers whether they wanted to hear the message or not.

-Cold calling is often seen as the opposite of inbound marketing.
+Cold calling is often seen as the opposite of inbound efforts.
 Those speaking for inbound often state that cold calling is no effective these days.
 However, inbound marketing and active selling, of which cold calling can be an important part of, do not rule out one another.